Return to Index

 - If you and your dining companions are ordering hot liquids, be sure to keep these away from your baby.
 Be careful not to spill anything on your baby.
 You will also want to make sure that your baby’s stroller is not in the waiters' way, so that they will not bump into the stroller and accidentally drop something on your baby.

-- If your baby begins to cry, hold him and walk around.
+- If your baby begins to cry, hold them and walk around.

 Staying at a Hotel